 A good metaphor for thinking long-term is that of a gardener.
 When the gardener plants his seed, waters his garden, and works hard all day on his farm.
 He doesn’t expect to see a mature tree the next day!
-He understands that growing a tree takes time, and there’s a lot of energy, focus, and time that goes into becoming a tree.
-Similarly, new habits and routines take time to take root, nurture and grow, if you think of them as a long-term project, and work on it every day, you’re more likely to succeed.
+He understands that growing a tree takes time, and a lot of energy, focus, and time goes into becoming a tree.
+Similarly, new habits and routines take time to take root, nurture and grow, if you think of them as a long-term project, and work on it daily, you’re more likely to succeed.

 - Think of your long-term goals post-Ramadan across all your roles